Robert J. Leonard provides legislative and regulatory representation on tax, trade, health, energy, retirement and budget policy issues.

 Practice & Background

-For more than three decades, Mr. Leonard has been a distinguished practitioner in the small circle of Federal tax and budget policy advocates.
-Before joining Akin Gump, he served as chief counsel and staff director of the Committee on Ways and Means of the U.S. House of Representatives (1987-1993), as chief majority tax counsel of the Committee (1981-1986) and as its majority tax counsel (1974-1980).
+For more than three decades, Mr. Leonard has been a distinguished practitioner in the small circle of federal tax and budget policy advocates.
+Before joining Akin Gump, Mr. Leonard served as chief counsel and staff director of the Committee on Ways and Means of the U.S. House of Representatives (1987-1993), as the Committee’s chief tax counsel (1981-1986) and its majority tax counsel (1974-1980).